Meet the individuals who are helping make Inspired Teaching a reality.

 Liz has a MA from UC-Berkeley in Educational Psychology and a BA from Middlebury College.
 She has been involved in the field of education for 20 years as a teacher, tutor, curriculum developer, and consultant – working in San Francisco, Washington, DC, and Singapore.
 She is on the Board of Directors for Caring for Cambodia – a non-profit supporting fifteen government schools in Siem Reap, Cambodia – and played a central role in the development of its Teacher Training Project.
 She has been a mentor with Center for Inspired Teaching since 2007.

-Sebastian teaches 9th grade World History I and 10th grade World History II in Spanish at Columbia Heights Education Campus in Washington, DC.
+Sebastian is a BLISS Teacher Leader and teaches 9th grade World History I and 10th grade World History II in Spanish at Columbia Heights Education Campus in Washington, DC.

 Dr. Benjamin Loring

-Benjamin Loring is Associate Director of the Center for Eurasian, Russian, and East European Studies (CERES) at Georgetown University.
+Benjamin Loring is a BLISS content expert.
+Benjamin is Associate Director of the Center for Eurasian, Russian, and East European Studies (CERES) at Georgetown University.
 He received his PhD in Comparative History from Brandeis University and researches nation-building, economic development, and cultural change in Eastern Europe and Eurasia.
 Since 1997, he has worked, studied, and traveled extensively throughout the former Soviet Union, including long stays in Azerbaijan, Russia, and Kyrgyzstan.

 Chris has a passion for designing learning activities that engage students in and out of the classroom.
 While teaching social studies at Paul Public Charter School for ten years, he created a monthly competitive scavenger hunt program on the National Mall and also “Saturday Abroad” trips, a study abroad preparatory program that introduced his students to the international communities in the DC metro area.
 He earned his Bachelor’s degree in Anthropology from American University in 1997, and in 2001 he was awarded the James Madison Fellowship to pursue his Master’s degree in teaching social studies from Brown University.
 He is currently an Instructional Specialist at Live It Learn It, which designs and implements rigorous field trip programs for DC Public School students grades 4-6 to take advantage of the world-class educational opportunities in Washington, DC.